opengisch/QField-docs/documentation/how-to/search.en.md

 ![type:video](https://player.vimeo.com/video/499566922)

-## Search in value list
+### Search in value list

 It is possible to search value in a value list using the magnifying glass next to the field.

 ![type:video](https://player.vimeo.com/video/604661919)

-To be able to use the \"completer\" the widget has to be set up `Autocomplet form set up<autocomplete_value>`.
+To be able to use the \"completer\" the widget has to be configured to Auto-complete Values.

-## Search in layers
+### Search in layers

 You can search for features in vector layers.
 The search is currently performing the same as the *all layers locator filter* in QGIS (accessible in QGIS locator bar using *af* prefix).

-### Configure search in QGIS

-1. Choose the layers which are searchable in
-    `Project --> Project Properties --> Identify Layers`
-2. Define the *display expression* for the concerned layers, this will be used for searching for features.
-This is configured under `Vector Layer Properties --> Display`